Santiago Herrero: Grand Prix championship

 Herrero got the 1970 season off to a promising start.
 Although, he retired from the first race of the season in Germany, he finished in second in the French Grand Prix and took a victory in Yugoslavia.
-The grand prix circuit then moved to the treacherous Isle of Man venue for the 1970 Isle of Man TT.
+The World Championship then moved to the treacherous Isle of Man venue for the 1970 Isle of Man TT.
 Herrero crashed at the 13th milestone (Westwood Corner), losing control of his motorcycle on melted tar during the sixth and final lap of the 250cc Lightweight TT.
 Despite a previous setback at Braddan Bridge when he went up the slip road and crashed, breaking his windscreen, he had battled back up to third place.
 Stan Woods, who had originally been reported to have collided with Herrero, actually crashed while trying to avoid him.
 As a result of the accident, Woods suffered a broken ankle and two broken collar-bones.
 Herrero died of irreversible shock and from his injuries two days later.
 He was 27 years old.
 The cause of the accident, described by Stanley Woods, "may have been melting tar on the bend."
-His loss affected the Ossa factory so much that they abandoned racing altogether.
-Spain had lost one of its first racing heroes.
+His loss affected the Ossa factory so much that they abandoned road racing altogether.